USS Pope (DE-134): Post-war decommissioning

-USS Pope was decommissioned on 17 May 1946 at Green Cove Springs, Florida, and then she entered the Atlantic Reserve Fleet where she remained into 1970, when she was scrapped.
+USS Pope was decommissioned on 17 May 1946 at Green Cove Springs, Florida, and then she entered the Atlantic Reserve Fleet, where she remained into 1970 when she was scrapped.

 Awards

 Pope received three battle stars for World War II service in addition to the Presidential Unit Citation.
+The battle stars were awarded for Asiatic Fleet operations and one for Makassar Strait as well as in the Badoeg Strait.